 You're out in nature, learning new things, getting to know new people: What's not to like?

-Join SERCAL for a nearly full moon hike at Pinnacles on April 8!
+a nearly full moon hike (with condors) at Pinnacles National Park, 8 Apr 2017

 SERCAL Kayak Paddle and volunteer planting at Aramburu Island, 11 Feb 17

 These ecological restoration enthusiasts could not have asked the oyster catchers or any of the other bird species that utilize Aramburu Island off the coast of Tiburon for a more beautiful day.
 February 11 was only days after some of the most torrential rain and subsequent landslide activity the Bay Area has seen in recent years, and yet the temperature was mild and the bay was calm.
 Courtney Gutman of Audubon staff met us at the Richardson Bay Audubon Center for an introduction to the important eelgrass and subtidal habitat of the Richardson Bay Audubon Sanctuary.
 She then discussed Aramburu Island’s natural history and summarized the joint National Audubon Society (Audubon California) and Marin County Parks and Open Space Araumburu Island Enhancement Project to improve habitat for bird species and prevent erosion.
 We paddled to the island and toured the efforts to stabilize the shoreline, remove invasive plant species, and revegetate with native plants.
 Numerous volunteers have assisted these efforts, and we contributed in planting saltgrass (Distichlis spicata) cuttings.
 Audubon will turn over management of this project to Marin County Parks and Open Space in 2018.
 If you are interested in volunteering with the Richardson Bay Audubon Center and Sanctuary, please visit: http://richardsonbay.audubon.org/programs/volunteer.

 A Fine June day in some of the finest coastal prairie habitat along the california coast, 2014